eaguilarjz/vondo-docs/en/security.md

 A few things to know first, because this is the one operation in vondo that genuinely can't be undone:

 - **Different from deleting a household.** Your vondo account is *you*; a household is the budget(s) you're in.
 Deleting your account removes you from every household you belong to and erases your user record.
 Deleting a household removes the budget but leaves your user account intact.
 See the [Households](../households/#delete-household-vs-delete-account) page for a comparison table.
-- **If you own a household, transfer or delete it first.** vondo refuses to delete a user that still owns a paying or trialing household — there'd be a budget with no owner, members locked out, no one able to fix the billing.
-The Delete button is disabled until you've either [transferred ownership](../households/#transfer-ownership-owner-only) or [deleted the household](../households/#deleting-a-household).
+- **If you own a household, delete it first.** vondo refuses to delete a user that still owns a paying or trialing household — there'd be a budget with no owner, members locked out, no one able to fix the billing.
+The Delete button is disabled until you've [deleted the household](../households/#deleting-a-household).
 - **Outstanding billing must be settled.** If you have an unpaid invoice on a household you own, settle it before deleting.
 - **Your data goes with you.** Once the account is deleted, your transactions, custom categories, payees, and recurring rules in households you owned (and have deleted) are gone.
 If you want a copy, [export your data](../import-export/#exporting-your-data) first.